populationgenetics/exercises/README.md

 # Introduction to exercises

-This repository conatins the exercises for the University of Copenhagen Population Genetics master course and blabla
+This repository contains the exercises for the University of Copenhagen Population Genetics master course 2020.

 ## Index